jcarreira/DAS/README.md

 An application can transparently access any memory address.

 Accesses in remote memory are trapped and memory is fetched to local access.
-Traps are served by DUNE and data is fetched with RDMA.
+Traps are served by DUNE and data is fetched with a one of several transport mechanisms.

         ----------------                       ----------------